From low-lying creek beds to sky-high mountaintops.

-By now it shouldn’t have surprised me, but the quick-fire landscape changes keep on coming.
-Day 9 was no different.
-In fact, it was the poster boy of variety.
-Stony paths, fence-lined paddocks, grassy brooks, arid slopes, rocky creek beds, hilly climbs and mountainous ascents were all a part of the epic journey to Mount Arden.
+By now it shouldn’t have surprised me, but the quick-fire changes in scenery kept on coming.
+In fact, the dynamic stretch on Day 9 was the poster boy of diversity.
+Stony tracks, fence-lined paddocks, grassy brooks, arid ascents and rugged creek beds featured heavily on an epic journey to the Mt Arden summit.

 Heysen Trail Diary – Day 9

-The first section of the day’s hike took some time to navigate.
-The track was scattered with ankle-twisting rocks, waiting to explode your joints with one misstep.
-Thankfully, my sturdy footwear acted as a moon boot, making it difficult to do any great damage.
+The first section of the day’s hike took a little time and a great deal of patience to navigate; ankle-twisting rocks, waiting to explode my joints, littered the mine-field track.
+Thankfully, my sturdy footwear acted as a type of moon boot, helping me avoid any serious twists.

-It wasn’t long before the trail went upward.
-Slowly at first along Buckaringa Gorge, the incline then increased through Yadlamalka Pastoral Station.
+It wasn’t long before the trail soared skyward; slowly at first along Buckaringa Gorge, then it increased sharply through Yadlamalka Pastoral Station.
 By the time I reached the range that led toward Mt Arden, I had become half hiker/half cloud.

 Mt Arden was named in 1802 by Matthew Flinders, after his great-grandmother.

 Heysen Trail Map Sheet 7

-The lofty hills that I had scrambled up earlier in the day looked like mosquito bites popping out of the earth’s skin; this elevation makes molehills out of mountains.
+The lofty hills that I had transversed earlier in the day soon resembled mosquito bites popping out of the earth’s skin; this elevation makes molehills out of mountains.
 Through the lens of my camera, I could recognise the ranges I had navigated back on Day 4 way off in the background.